boazsegev/iodine/README.md

 This will clear away any memory fragmentation concerns and other issues that might plague a long running worker process or ruby application.

-This could be used for hot-reloading or hot-swapping the Web Application code itself – but only if the code is lazily loaded by each worker processes (never loaded by the root process).
+This also allows for hot code swapping for all gems and application code except the `iodine` and `rack` gems which require the root (master) proccess to restart as well.

 To hot-restart iodine, send the `SIGUSR1` signal to the root process or `SIGINT` to a worker process.